strolch-li/strolch-website/content/development/_index.md

 gulp
 ```

-{{% notice tip %}} Note: Whenever the bower.json is changed then you should
+{{% notice warning %}} Note: Whenever the bower.json is changed then you should
 again call npm install inside the webapp folder. {{% /notice %}}

 #### Building the WAR